movedo/movedo-filters/README.md

 # MoVeDo filters

-A set of fairly general docuemnt filters (Pandoc filters written in Python for the Panflute library).
+A set of fairly general document filters
+(Pandoc filters written in Python for the Panflute library).

 Please see the individual files header comments for details of what they are doing.